Living Seas Volunteer

 - Updating sightings information on our website/social media

 - Conducting beach cleans

-- There may also be the opportunity to assist with other tasks e.g. acoustic analysis and writing blogs for our website.
+- There will also be the opportunity to assist with other tasks e.g. fundraising, acoustic analysis, writing articles and creating Vlogs.

 - A commitment to volunteering

 - ICT skills, including MS Office and GIS

 - Proactive with the ability to work independently and unsupervised

 - Flexible approach to work as you will volunteer outside of normal office hours

 - An interest and knowledge of British marine mammals (desirable)